 Robo advisors are a great option for investors who don’t have the time, skill, or desire to invest in ETFs on their own with an online broker.
 There’s nothing wrong with that.
 Know that you’re still making a smart choice by choosing a robo advisor to manage your investments.
 Consider the management fee of 0.50% as a small price to pay for the peace of mind that your portfolio is being professionally managed and still following those three rules as noted – low cost, broad diversification, and an investment plan you can stick to for the long term.

 Besides, using a robo advisor can be a great way to learn how to invest on your own – eventually.
 Our top choice, Wealthsimple, has a slick user interface with a dashboard that clearly shows your portfolio, how much it has earned, and how much you’re paying in fees.
 It also offers great educational material by way of its blog and FAQ pages.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit).

 There are several robo advisors to choose from and the right one depends on your situation, so check out our ultimate guide to Canada’s robo advisors and find one that’s right for you.